 Randy Bell, Director

 Randy joined RPP board in 2015.
 In his early years he had some involvement with theatre.
-His reintroduction was as Stage Manager for RPP's successful productions of Oklahoma! and Hello Dolly!
+His reintroduction was as Stage Manager for RPP's successful productions of Guys and Dolls, Oklahoma!, Hello Dolly! and Don't Drink the Water.
 He is a past member of the board of Boca Grande Art Center and is involved with St. Andrew's Episcopal Church.
 Before retirement, Randy operated his family business enterprises in Newfoundland.
 He made Boca Grande his winter home from Hilton Head, SC.
-He also serves as Technical Director Committee Chair.
+He also serves as Play Reading Committee Chair.

 Jeff Lehrian, Director

 Jeff hails from Erie PA where he practiced Oral and Maxillofacial surgery for 38 years.
 He has been active on stage with RPP, with roles in Red Hot and Cole, Oklahoma!, Hello, Dolly!, Guys and Dolls, and Don’t Drink the Water.
 Jeff was instrumental in instituting reserved seating for the theater and works on committees that will improve the physical needs of our productions.
 He is looking forward to the upcoming season’s production of Cole Porter’s Anything Goes.